codeBelt/sjs-base-model/README.md

         // If the data doesn't match the property name
         // You can set the value(s) manually after the update super method has been called. this.year = data.YeAr;

+        // Check out PropertyNormalizerModel example below on how to normalize you data to match the properties
+        // so you don't need to do it manually.
     }

 }